Georgia Personal Injury Law: Everything You Need to Know

 Georgia Personal Injury Case Law Statute of Limitations

 Every state has a set limit on the time a victim has to file a Georgia personal injury claim.
 This is known as the statute of limitations.
 In Georgia, victims of personal injuries have two years from the date of the accident to file a claim.
 The clock starts ticking from the date of the accident.

 If you try to file a lawsuit after this two-year window elapses in Georgia, the court will refuse to hear it in trial and you’ll lose the right to get the compensation you deserve for your injuries.
 The filing deadline can only be extended under certain limited circumstances, and you need to consult with an experienced Georgia legal representative for details on how the statute of limitations applies to your specific situation.

 You don’t want to wait too long to speak to an attorney as there is most likely time-sensitive information involved.
 Your legal representative has to gather things like evidence and witness testimony as soon as possible.

 Common Mistakes Georgia Personal Injury Victims Make

 If you’re involved in any one of the different types of personal injury, it’s easy to get confused about what to do, particularly if you don’t want to waste your time while dealing with an injury or you don’t trust GA personal injury law firms.
 In the process, you might find yourself making at least one of the following mistakes personal injury clients make.

 Not Keeping Critical Evidence

-If you experience an incident, such as a car accident, in Atlanta, GA, the first thing you should do after making sure you’re fine is gather as much evidence as you can and preserve it.
+If you experience an incident, such as a car accident, in Atlanta, GA, the first thing you should do after making sure you’re fine is gathering as much evidence as you can and preserve it.
 If you have a camera, take as many pictures as you can, and record a video if possible.
 Speak to any witnesses available, and search around for any form of supporting data.
-As the claimant, having enough evidence to support your case may go a long way towards ensuring your case moves fast and that you emerge successful.
+As the claimant, having enough evidence to support your case may go a long way towards ensuring your case moves fast and that you emerge successfully.